pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-simpsons-paradox.myst.md

 +++

 :::{note}
-We can also express this Model 2 in Wilkinson notation as `y ~ g + x:g`.
+We can also express this Model 2 in Wilkinson notation as `y ~ 0 + g + x:g`.

 * The `g` term captures the group specific intercept $\beta_0[g_i]$ parameters.
+* The `0` means we do not have a global intercept term, leaving the group specific intercepts to be the only intercepts.
 * The `x:g` term captures group specific slope $\beta_1[g_i]$ parameters.
 :::